Do you have a dull ache or pain in your buttock when you sit down for a long time or when you are walking up stairs or an incline?

-Below are some reasons why your piriformis muscle may be in spasm and be causing you to experience pain in your buttock:
+Below are some reasons why your piriformis muscle may be in spasm and leading to your buttock pain:

-If you have recently fallen on your buttock you may have either brusied your piriformis muscle or caused damage to the structure of the muscle which may have healed inappropriately and with scar tissue.
+If you have recently fallen on your buttock, you may have either bruised your piriformis muscle or caused damage to the structure of the muscle which may have healed inappropriately and with scar tissue.
 This can cause spasm in the piriformis muscle.
-Additionally, a fall to the buttock can shift the bones in your pelvis (including your tail bone) which the piriformis normally connects to.
-If the bones are shifted, they could be putting additional strain on the piriformis muscle because the muscle is forced out of it’s optimal length in order to accommodate a new resting length position.
+Additionally, a fall to the buttock can shift the bones in your pelvis (including your tail bone) which the piriformis connects to.
+If the bones are shifted, they could be putting additional strain on the piriformis muscle because the muscle is forced out of its optimal length in order to accommodate a new resting length position.
 The piriformis will react to this by going into spasm or developing trigger points.

-For some of you sitting long periods will tighten the piriformis muscle.
-Many of you put more pressure on one buttock vs. the other with more weight on one side .
+For some of you, sitting long periods will tighten the piriformis muscle.
+Many of you put more pressure on one buttock or sit bone in comparison to the other side .
 Crossing your legs or shifting your body to one side repeatedly can cause this.
 This will put increased pressure on your piriformis muscle as well as your sciatic nerve.
 And you will end up with piriformis syndrome.

-First off, you need an experienced and skilled health care practitioner like the folks at Rebalance to assess your body.
-You need to determine what the root of the problem is and if it is infact Piriformis syndrome that you are suffereing from.
-Once you have been correctly diagnosed, your chriopractor or physiotherapist will be able to apply treatment strategies that include manual therapy and acupuncture as well as muscle strengthening to correct the issue.
+If you suspect you have piriformis syndrome you may need help from an experienced and skilled health care practitioner like a physiotherapist, chiropractor or sports medicine doctor.
+They will determine what the root of the problem is and if it is in fact Piriformis syndrome that you are suffering from.
+Once you have been correctly diagnosed, your chiropractor or physiotherapist will be able to apply treatment strategies that include manual therapy and acupuncture as well as muscle strengthening to correct the issue.

-Your therapist may work on releasing your piriformis muscle or mobilizing the joints that are contributing to the tight piriformis muscle such as your hip, your SIJ or your low back joints.
+Your physiotherapist or chiropractor may work on releasing your piriformis muscle or mobilizing the joints that are contributing to the tight piriformis muscle such as your hip, your SIJ or your low back joints.